-Impetigo is a highly contagious bacterial skin infection.
-It can appear anywhere on the body but usually attacks exposed areas.
-Children tend to get it on the face, especially around the nose and mouth, and sometimes on the arms or legs.
-The infected areas appear in plaques ranging from dime to quarter size, starting as tiny blisters that break and expose moist, red skin.
-After a few days, the infected area is covered with a grainy, golden crust that gradually spreads at the edges.
+The infected areas range from dime to quarter size.
+They start as tiny blisters that break and reveal moist, red skin.
+After a few days, it gets covered with a grainy, golden crust that gradually spreads at the edges.